 At Loxwood, we have a school environment where everyone feels valued and respected.

-In February 2023 we introduced a team of pupil Wellbeing Ambassadors to support the school.
-These children were chosen by their teachers to represent our core value of kindness and for their ability to spread positivity.
+In February 2023, we introduced a team of pupil Wellbeing Ambassadors to support the school.
+These children (in Years 2-6) are chosen by their peers to represent our core value of kindness and for their ability to spread positivity.
 Good mental health and wellbeing helps our children to learn effectively, cope with day-to-day challenges and develop into resilient young adults.

 You can spot them in school wearing their Wellbeing Ambassador badges.